josephcrowell/wn-sitemappretty-plugin/SECURITY.md

 ## Reporting a Bug

-The `wn-sitemap-pretty-plugin` team and community take all security bugs in `wn-sitemap-pretty-plugin` seriously.
+The `wn-sitemappretty-plugin` team and community take all security bugs in `wn-sitemappretty-plugin` seriously.
-Thank you for improving the security of `wn-sitemap-pretty-plugin`.
+Thank you for improving the security of `wn-sitemappretty-plugin`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.